Arblaster & Clarke Wine Tours Booking Conditions

 If we have to make a significant change or cancel we will, if appropriate pay a reasonable amount of compensation taking into account the circumstances and when the significant change or cancellation is notified to you subject to the following exceptions.
 Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where (1) we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or (2) we have to cancel because the minimum number of bookings necessary for us to operate your holiday has not been reached (see above).

-No compensation will be payable and the above options will not be available if we cancel as a result of your failure to comply with any requirement of these booking conditions entitling us to cancel (such as paying on time) or where a change is a minor one.
+No compensation will be payable and the above options will not be available if we cancel as a result of your failure to comply with any requirement of these booking conditions entitling us to cancel (such as paying on time) or where a change is not a significant one.

 We regret we cannot accept any booking which is specified to be conditional on the fulfilment of a particular request/requirement/element such as a visit to a particular wine estate, the presence of a particular person or other specific arrangements being provided.
 This is the case even where we have mentioned in the trip publicity that a particular estate or other tour element is to be included.